Master's in International Relations Degrees & Graduate Programs Online

-Online International Relations degree programs provide a global view of the issues and interactions that impact and occur on the world stage.
+International Relations Graduate Programs Online provide a global view of the issues and interactions that impact and occur on the world stage.
 One of the key features of International Relations is its breadth.
 International Relations studies examine core theories, principles, and political strategies that are at play between states, non-states and organizations, such as the United Nations.

 Courses often cover foreign policy, conflict, and negotiation.
 Or, tackle terrorism, human trafficking, and national security.
 With its diversity, students who pursue their international relations degree online may be prepared to pursue a variety of career options.

-When it comes time to choose an online International Relations degree, there are many similar programs such as International Studies and International Affairs.
+When it comes time to choose an online International Relations degree program, there are many similar programs such as International Studies and International Affairs.
 Sometimes a university uses the terms interchangeably, but not always.
-To really know what a program is all about, one of the best bets is to look at a syllabus.
-Then, consider where your personal and professional interests lie, and select an online international relations degree that aligns with them.
+To really know what a program is all about, one of the great bets is to look at a syllabus.
+Then, consider where your personal and professional interests lie, and select an online international relations degree program that aligns with them.

-The most common occupation for International Relations & Affairs majors, by number of employees, are lawyers, judges, magistrates, and judicial workers.i
+FUN FACT The most common occupation for International Relations & Affairs majors, by number of employees, are lawyers, judges, magistrates, and judicial workers (datausa.io).

 What Is International Relations?